Business start-up workshop set in Mandan

-Mandan is offering its Ninth Annual Business Start-Up 101 Workshop on Wednesday, Nov.
-17.
+Mandan is offering its ninth annual Business Start-Up 101 Workshop on Wednesday.

 Anyone thinking about getting into business for themselves can participate in the free session that will run from 6-8:30 p.m. at Harvest Events, 308 W. Main St.